 The postal address for the semen sample is; Microbiology Department, Rotunda Hospital, Parnell Square, Dublin 1

 The earliest time we do a semen analysis following a vasectomy is 12 weeks after the procedure.
-The current guidelines also recommend that at least 25 ejaculations have occured over this time period.
+The current guidelines also recommend that at least 25 ejaculations have occurred over this time period.
 Both numbers are important.
 We ask you to do the sample at home and post it to the Rotunda in the pot/container provided.
 The reason you can post it is because this sample is not “time sensitive”.
 I’m only interested in finding out if sperm are present or not present and this means that it is not “time sensitive”, so it can be posted.

 Of the group who have sperm present in the first sample a further sample is repeated a few weeks later.
 At this stage nearly 100% of men will produce a clear sample after a vasectomy and you can then start using your vasectomy for contraception.